kafkorama/kafkorama-fanout-1-million-clients-benchmark/horizontal-scaling/1M-clients/README.md

 cd /home/admin/kafkorama-fanout-1-million-clients-benchmark/horizontal-scaling/1M-clients/configs/gateway
 chmod a+x setup.sh && ./setup.sh <license_key>
 ```

+> Before starting configure the kafkorama gateway to connect to the confluent kafka cluster.
+Update the `kafkorama-gateway/addons/kafka/consumer.properties` & `kafkorama-gateway/addons/kafka/producer.properties` file with the credentials provided by confluent.

 To run the gateway run the following command on each gateway machine
 ```bash